0x544A50/custom-configs/README.md

 3. Run the script with `./initial-setup.sh` and follow prompts
 4. Profit.

+**NOTE!
+Extra steps!**
+1. You made need to logout for your profiles to update their defaults, without this Zsh may not start correctly.
+Be sure log out/in at the least.
+2. In order for tmux to download the appropriate themes, the first time you open tmux press `<prefix>+I` for the plugin manager to grab the theme.
+Default prefix for tmux is `CTRL+b`.

 ### What configs are included?

 **I'm currently managing configurations for**: Zsh, Bash, Vim, Tmux, Powerlevel10k